iot-edge-foundation/iot-edge-heartbeat/README.md

     public string deviceId {get; set;}
     public int counter {get; set;}
     public DateTime timeStamp { get; set; }
-    public string messageType { get; set; }   // only when desired property 'messageType' is filled }
+    public string messagetype { get; set; }   // only when desired property 'messagetype' is filled }
 ```

-If provided, the 'messageType' needs to support a format like 'mycompany:heartbeat;1';
+If provided, the 'messagetype' needs to support a format like 'mycompany:heartbeat;1';

 The message is sent with the following application message property: